skyfox93/spinoff/README.md

 ## Spinoff - Share and Edit Photos
  Spinoff is built with Ruby on Rails and ReactJS
-  The frontend repository can be found at https://github.com/skyfox93/spinoff-front
+  The frontend repository can be found here: https://github.com/skyfox93/spinoff-front
  ### Demos
   Live Demo: http://spinoff.herokuapp.com